 That’s a great start.

-In this lesson, we’ll talk about what’s next.
+In this lesson, we’ll review some of the most important points, and talk about what’s next.

 At this point, some people will focus on organized ghost tours and ghost hunting events.
 At those, you’re almost guaranteed an interesting – and perhaps spooky – experience.